F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 XII.
 Additional Considerations

 Members of the University community are expected to respect the rights, dignity, and personhood of others.
-Any individual who experiences or is affected by Discrimination or Harassment, whether as a Complainant or a Respondent, may benefit from access to care and support resources through the University and the local community.
+Any individual who experiences or is affected by Discrimination, Harassment and/or Hazing, whether as a Complainant or a Respondent, may benefit from access to care and support resources through the University and the local community.

 The University encourages all individuals to seek the support of and use all available internal and external resources, regardless of when or where any alleged incident occurred.
 The following is a non-exhaustive list of such resources available to the members of the University community.